-The amount you pay for drugs in each cost sharing tier is shown in the Prescription Drug Benefits Chart in your Summary of Benefits.
+The amount you pay for drugs in each cost-sharing tier is shown in Chapter 6 (What you pay for your Part D prescription drugs).

 Section 3.3 How can you find out if a specific drug is on the Drug List?